 My heart broke for them.
 These guys had done everything thing conceivable to destroy their lives.
 They told me how they had lied, cheated, been negative, been abusive, freely engaged in every conceivable sexual activity, partied hard, been violent, abandoned their children, used every drug imaginable, been cruel to their wives and/or baby’s mommas, stolen, and so much more.

 Many wept.
 I cried with them.
 Most of them stayed in the program for a few days to a few months and then went back to their same self-destruction.
 Some came through several times.
 While I was there I knew 17 who died in their self-destruction.
 I spoke at a few of their funerals.
-A handful turned around and are clean and sober today.
+However, some of them turned around and are clean and sober today.

-It’s been six years since I worked at the ARC.
+It’s been several years since I worked at the ARC.
 I still see guys from there.
 They come up and hug me and thank me for working with them.
-My heart breaks to see them still caught up in their same self-destruction.

 They remind me of my favorite grandpa who was extremely likeable and lovable, yet left wakes of pain in our family and in others who knew him.
 So why do human beings do that?
 Why do we hurt ourselves and others?